Chapter Forty Nine

 Oceane, "They treat the water badly, the water is our life."

 Janah, "That's humanity, always crowing about how smart we are and destroying everything that nurtures us.
 It's okay, in the end, the environment wins.
 Humanity will be gasping for air, asphyxiated by carbon dioxide it stupidly caused to accumulate.
-We're equally guilty, we eat beef, fly around in jets, drive SUVs, even have race cars in Prescott."
+We're equally guilty, we eat beef, fly around in jets, drive SUVs, even have race cars in Arizona."

 "It's always darkest just before it turns pitch black."